 How To Exit iPhone Recovery Mode using ReiBoot

 - Download the latest version of ReiBoot for your Windows or Mac from Tenorshare

 - Connect the device that is in Recovery mode to the computer

 - Open ReiBoot and you will see only two buttons: Enter Recovery Mode and Exit Recovery Mode

-Both of these options are actually helpful for iPhone users.
+Both of these options are helpful for iPhone users.
 You may think that who would want to enter recovery mode right?